pranshugaba/pranshugaba.github.io/content/articles/migrating-from-hugo-to-nuxtjs.md

 I discovered the awesome-nuxtjs page on Github, and I loved the number of first-party plugins that Nuxt has.

-The Nuxt Content makes it very easy to access markdown files.
+The Nuxt Content module makes it very easy to access markdown files.
 Plugins are great, more contributors and better documentation.

 I did the theming and styling from scratch and am adding features gradually.
 I was able to match all the features offered in Hugo, and then some.